 What Is An Implant?

 Placing a dental implant does require surgery, which may make you nervous or sound scary.
-It is usually an outpatient surgery performed in stages, in some cases a few, or all stages may be performed together.
+This procedure is usually an outpatient surgery performed in stages, in some cases a few, or all stages may be performed together.
 Local anesthetic is used so you will feel no pain during the procedure, afterwards you can expect some soreness and possible minor bleeding.
 Everyone heals differently and feels pain differently, so your healing process and experience may differ from someone else’s experience, but most of the time pain can be managed with pain relievers such as ibuprofen.

 What’s It Like to Get A Tooth Implant?